pingcap/community/GOVERNANCE.md

 ## Contributions

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
 The various ways of contributing are described in more detail in a separate document.
-For details, see [Contributing to TiDB](https://github.com/pingcap/community/blob/master/contributors/README.md).
+For details, see [How to contribute](/contributors/README.md).

 ## Decision making and voting